Recycled water is wastewater (residential sewage and industrial trade waste) treated and disinfected to a safe standard for beneficial reuse.

 All of our water reclamation plants treat wastewater using a combination of mechanical and biological processes, producing recycled water for many uses in industry, agriculture and the community.

-Our facilities produce Class C recycled water or better – suitable for irrigating sporting grounds, public ovals, golf courses, crops and produce.
-Our Black Rock plant produces Class A recycled water for residential use in Armstrong Creek and parts of Torquay.
+All of our wastewater facilities produce Class C recycled water or better – suitable for irrigating sporting grounds, public ovals, golf courses, crops and produce.
+The Black Rock plant produces Class A recycled water for residential use.
 The Northern Water Plant, adjacent the Geelong Refinery, also produces Class A recycled water.

 Class A recycled water in ‘purple pipe’ areas

-Residents, businesses, parks and community facilities in Armstrong Creek and Torquay north receive recycled water via a dedicated ‘purple pipe’ network, including developments at:
+Residents, businesses, parks and community facilities in Armstrong Creek and parts of Torquay, Mount Duneed and Charlemont receive recycled water via a dedicated ‘purple pipe’ network

 Class A water is safe, high-quality and always in supply, regardless of climate or population factors.
 Recycled water is not subject to water restrictions, and is cheaper than drinking water.